+No Action would result in a continuation of uniform dense stands that are favored by some species.
 The effect of thinning on the utilization of the habitat may cause a shift in species composition but rarely eliminates the use by any species.
 Research has shown that some species benefit from thinning while others decline.
 Skips and gaps would provide varied habitat to accommodate most species (Hayes 2003).
-There would be some shifts in species composition but no major effects are expected from thinning the stands.
-There would likely be some reduction in productivity and loss of nest success during the implementation of the projects.
-There would not likely be an impact on the viability of any migratory bird species because sufficient habitats are present across the landscape.
+There would likely be some reduction in productivity and loss of nest success during the implementation of the project.
+There would be some shifts in species composition but no major effects are expected from thinning the stands because across the landscape there are abundant dense second-growth stands not thinned that are available for those species that depend on that habitat.
+For example, plantations are not thinned in new wilderness areas or in the Fish Creek watershed where all of the roads have been decommissioned.